-Researchers have found that electrons passing through solid matter in a quantum process known as “tunnelling” do so instantaneously.
+Researchers have found that electrons passing through solid matter in a quantum process known as “quantum tunnelling” do so instantaneously.

 The finding, led by scientists from Australia’s Griffith University, contradicts previous experiments that suggested a degree of time elapses between the start and finish of a tunnelling event.